 4) quality control of the work performed.

-V...
-Lesson summary.
+V. Lesson summary.

-1. Exhibition of students' works.
+1. Exhibition of student works.

 2. Final word teachers.